lfkeitel/dotfiles/README.md

 Run `./install.ps1` from the repo root to install/configure the above.

+Run `./installer.ps1 [application]` to run the installer for a specific application.

 ## Structure

 The main installer is `install.ps1` at the root.
-Each configured system/section is in a separate script.
+Each configured module/application is in a separate script.
-If a system has a folder for configuration files, the installer is in that folder.
+If a module has a folder for configuration files, the installer is in that folder.
 Otherwise it's in `other`.
-DO NOT run an install script by itself.
-Use the root `install.ps1` script with a section parameter to configure a single application.
+Scripts may be ran directly, but it's recommended to use the main installer instead.

 The installer can take an optional argument to run a specific installer.

-Sections:
+Applications:

 - `packages`
 - `golang` - Doesn't actually install Go on macOS.
 But it still installs development packages.
 - `fonts`
 - `git`
 - `tmux`
-- `zsh` or `shell`
+- `zsh`
 - `emacs`
 - `gpg` - Can take an optional argument of `force`.
 - `vscode` - Can take an optional second argument of `install` (install vscode, Linux only),